What’s the best way to market your home for sale in Middlesbrough?

 Middlesbrough is a town that was built on heavy industry, manufacturing and trade, yet it is also home to several tourist attractions and installations devoted to the arts.
 If you are travelling to the town with children, you should take them to Newham Grange Country Farm for the day, where they can feed the animals at a large petting zoo.
 If you want to delve into local history a little, there is no better place to do it than at Ormesby Hall, which is a majestic country mansion that has its very own model railway exhibition.
 One of the most iconic sights in Middlesbrough is the Tees Transporter Bridge, which always looks impressive when lit up at night.
 Another exciting attraction for all the family is the Dorman Museum, which is filled with scientific exhibits that are both intriguing and interactive.

 If you are looking for some sedate activities to enjoy during your time in Middlesbrough, there are some splendid parks to choose from.
 As well as Albert Park and Centre Square, you can also take a stroll around the huge Stewart Park, which is home to the Captain Cook Birthplace Museum.
 If your interests involve museums and art galleries, you won’t be disappointed with the selection in Middlesbrough.
 As well as the prestigious Mima gallery of contemporary art, you can while away the hours at Platform Arts Studios, Platform A and the House of Blah Blah.

-House prices of houses for sale in Middlesbrough are still falling in many areas of the town, and securing a quick sale on the open market has never been so tricky.
+House prices of houses for sale in Middlesbrough are still falling in many areas of the town, and securing a quick sale on the open market is often tricky.
 However, if you simply can’t afford the open market to secure the buyer you need, you may be able to sell your home quickly with a minimum of fuss.